Machine Learning Methods for Data Association in Multi-Object Tracking: Algorithms for Finding Optimal Assignments

 and at convergence, each $x^*_s$ can be calculated by

 for neighborhood set $\text{nbr}(s)$.
-As indicated in \cite{chen2006data}, these updates are not guaranteed to converge for graphs with cycles, and even if they do, they may not compute the exact MAP configuration.
-A proof of convergence for a specific loopy belief propagation (LBP) formulation for data association presented in \cite{williams2010convergence}.
-LBP simply applies the BP updates repeatedly until the messages all converge; interestingly, LBP has been shown to perform favorably in practice for association tasks \cite{williams2010data} \cite{williams2014approximate} \cite{meyer2017scalable}.
+These updates are not guaranteed to converge for graphs with cycles, and even if they do, they may not compute the exact MAP configuration \cite{chen2006data}.
+See Williams et al. \cite{williams2010convergence} for a proof of convergence of loopy belief propagation (LBP) for data association.
+LBP simply applies the BP updates repeatedly until the messages all converge; interestingly, LBP has been shown to perform favorably in practice for association tasks \cite{williams2010data,williams2014approximate,meyer2017scalable}.
 An improvement over the max-product algorithm for LBP is tree-reweighted max-product \cite{wainwright2002map}.
-This algorithm is used for data association in \cite{chen2006data} to output a provably optimal MAP configuration or acknowledge failure.
+This algorithm is used for data association to output a provably optimal MAP configuration or acknowledge failure \cite{chen2006data}.
 The key idea of the tree-reweighted max-product algorithm is to represent the original problem as a combination of tree-structured problems that share a common optimum \cite{chen2006data}.